Multi-Task GRPO: Reliable LLM Reasoning Across Tasks: Experiments

+To assess scalability to larger models and more realistic task families, we evaluate \algo{} with Qwen2.5-7B on a heterogeneous mixture of MATH, ARC, and SciKnowEval, and with OLMo-3 7B on SciKnowEval (\Cref{app:exp-3}).

+\textbf{Qwen2.5-7B on heterogeneous tasks:} We post-train Qwen2.5-7B~\citep{qwen2024qwen2} on a diverse mixture of MATH~\citep{hendrycks2021measuring}, ARC, and SciKnowEval (chemistry, physics) for 150 steps, spanning mathematical reasoning, inductive reasoning, and natural-language QA. \Cref{fig:exp-3} shows that \algo{} substantially improves worst-task accuracy (ARC) and yields more balanced optimization across tasks, with a $12.6\%$ gain over the strongest baseline (DAPO) when $\lambda{=}0.2$.
+Moreover, it reaches DAPO's final worst-task accuracy ($25\%$) in $\sim$5.5 hours compared to DAPO's $\sim$13.3 hours, a $\sim$60\% reduction in training time (\Cref{fig:exp-3}, right).
+As in Experiments~1--2, $\lambda$ acts as the trade-off knob: smaller $\lambda$ favours average accuracy while larger $\lambda$ prioritises worst-task robustness.\looseness=-1

-Across both experiments, \algo{} consistently improves worst-task performance while maintaining competitive average accuracy.
-In the controlled setting (Experiment~1), the analysis of weight dynamics shows that these gains arise from adaptive reallocation of optimization effort toward weaker tasks.
-In the larger and more diverse setting (Experiment~2), we show that \algo{} scales to more heterogeneous task collections and that the trade-off parameter $\lambda$ provides meaningful and effective control over the balance between worst-task robustness and overall performance.
-Together, these results validate both the empirical effectiveness of \algo{} and the intended behavior of its underlying optimization mechanism.
+Across all three experiments, \algo{} consistently improves worst-task performance while maintaining competitive average accuracy.
+In the controlled setting (Experiment~1), weight-dynamics analysis shows these gains arise from adaptive reallocation of optimization effort to weaker tasks.
+Experiment~2 demonstrates scaling to nine heterogeneous tasks, and Experiment~3 confirms generalization to 7B models and diverse task mixtures.
+The trade-off parameter $\lambda$ provides effective control over robustness vs.\ average performance throughout.
+Together, these results validate both the empirical effectiveness of \algo{} and the intended behavior of its underlying optimization mechanism.\looseness=-1